 Dennis Raphael Garcia

-Finalist, International Latino Book Awards for Best Biography
+First Place, International Latino Book Awards for Best Biography

 For Ernest “Ernie” Garcia, the American dream began in Mexico more than a hundred years ago.
 Ernie, raised in Kansas, became the US Senate sergeant at arms and escorted President Ronald Reagan to the podium to deliver the State of the Union address.
 After the president’s speech, Ernie reflected on his family’s long and arduous journey from Zacatecas to El Paso to Kansas as well as on his presence in the Capitol alongside the president, Congress, and the Supreme Court.
 He was certain his ancestors never imagined that their dreams would lead him to the White House.